haskell-servant/haskell-servant.github.io/tutorial/api-type.md

 ```

 If you want to describe an endpoint that returns a "User-Count" header in each
-response, you could write it as below.
+response, you could write it as below:

 ``` haskell
 type UserAPI = "users" :> Get '[JSON] (Headers [Header "User-Count" Integer] [User])